jp1884/techvolution-vegas-baby/Techvolution I - A New Philosophy/11 - Techvolution I - ANP.md

 _Story adapted from A Narrative of the Life of Frederick Douglass.
 Free on Project Gutenberg._

 DOUGLASS PICTURE/DIAGRAM
 _This is a diagram of the story.
 A technology comes with a philosophy.
 And each philosophy has its protagonists, antangonists, and extras.
 Sophia had a choice.
-We'll find out below why she choose wrong._
+We'll find out why she choose wrong below._

 ===

 Frederick Douglass was a true Jedi Master.
 His exceptional bravery, persistence, and intelligence helped to showcase humanity's endless potential.
-He became an individual player god and swayed the entire player god to upgrade society's whole philosophy against vile racism.
-The big lesson we learn from Douglass Stargazer is how to use majic to tell the difference between good and evil rules.
+He became an individual player god and swayed the entire player god to upgrade society's ruling philosophy against vile racism.
+The big lesson we learn Stargazer is how to use majic to tell the difference between good and evil rules.

 Sophia taught Douglass to read.
 She wasn't told to.
 She did it because we love teaching our chosen tools, whether they're soccer balls, new apps, or how to tape drywall.
 It's as natural to spread our tools, as it is for a species to propagate.